Step-by-Step Instructions

 Why is mixed waste so much more expensive?

-Clean concrete is recycled into aggregate for new construction—recyclers actually want it.
+Clean concrete gets recycled into aggregate for new construction.
+Recyclers actually want it.
 Mixed waste containing wood or trash can't be recycled and must go to a landfill, where disposal fees are much higher.
-Plus, the heavy weight means massive overage fees if you exceed the standard dumpster's 4-ton limit.
+The heavy weight also means massive overage fees if you exceed the standard dumpster's 4-ton limit.

 About Our Methodology

-- Material densities – Based on American Concrete Institute standards and EPA C&D debris guidelines
+- Material densities – Based on American Concrete Institute standards and EPA C&D debris guidelines.
+The ACI has been the primary authority on concrete engineering since 1904, and their published density values are used across the construction industry.

-- Regional pricing – Reflects variation in disposal costs across different US markets
+- Regional pricing – Reflects variation in disposal costs across different US markets.
+Our pricing ranges are compiled from publicly listed rates by haulers in all 50 states.

-- Load type classification – Per Construction & Demolition Recycling Association best practices
+- Load type classification – Per Construction & Demolition Recycling Association best practices.
+The CDRA sets the accepted definitions for "clean" vs. "mixed inert" loads that recyclers nationwide follow.

 About our estimates: Weight calculations account for reinforcement (rebar/mesh) when present.
-Dumpster requirements are based on weight limits, not volume, since heavy materials typically hit weight limits before filling the container.
+Dumpster requirements are based on weight limits, not volume; heavy materials typically hit weight limits before filling the container.

 Related Estimators